 Most of us ignore this evolution.
 Many people see it as natural or unstoppable, and even desirable.
-Europe shows how quickly deeply held beliefs can diminish.
-Christianity was a large and fundamental aspect of European culture, whose doctrines shaped their lives and whose rites occupied a large fraction of their time.
-All this faded quickly away once God died in their hearts.
-After only a handful of generations the churches now see only tourists during the week and remain mostly empty even on Sunday.
-Divorce is common, and the cutting edge of social policy concerns euthanasia and infanticide (both relabeled for people’s comfort).
+Europe shows how quickly deeply held beliefs can fade from a culture.
+For millennia Christianity’s doctrines and rites shaped their lives.
+It faded quickly away once God died in their hearts.
+After only a handful of generations, churches now see mostly tourists during the week; even on Sunday they remain lightly occupied.
+Divorce is common, and on the cutting edge of social policy are euthanasia and infanticide (both relabeled for people’s comfort).

 What might be the effect of the Constitution’s death on the cohesion of the American polity?
-It has been a primary source of America’s strength, helping us survive many crises of types often fatal to political regimes, including the Civil War, the Great Depression, and the race riots of the late 1960’s (in which large areas of major cities burned).
+Cohesion has been a major source of America’s strength, helping us survive crises often fatal to political regimes, including the Civil War, the Great Depression, and the race riots of the late 1960’s (in which large areas of major cities burned).

-What gives us a sense of mutual belonging (social cohesion) after the Constitution dies?
-What gives us a sense of being Americans?
+What will give us a sense of mutual belonging (social cohesion) after the Constitution dies?
+What will give us a sense of being Americans?
 We share no common religion, ethnicity, heritage, or (with each passing year) even a common language.
 To what will we give our allegiance?

 (6) The cutting edge of Death’s scythe

 “What kind of a crisis was it in which it was not Roman society that fell apart, but Roman reality — the sense of shared security in an order that was essentially unquestioned?”

 — Caesar: A Biography by Christian Meier (1982).